Listen to the Audio Blog Version of This Article:

 You can also suggest an alternative idea of how the space might be used.
 Here’s a simple office set up in a bedroom.
 Desk, chair, lamp, and art.
 Done!
 Isn’t this cute?

 Buying a new doormat is about as cheap as it gets for a quick and easy home staging update.
-Here are just a few fresh designs for 2022 on Amazon, and there are a million more, as you can imagine.
+Here are just a few fresh designs from Amazon, and there are a million more, as you can imagine.

 Target always has stylish, affordable doormats and you can’t beat the price.
-Here’s a selection of simple styles.
-All but one of these are just $13!
+Here’s a selection of simple styles and most are $13!

 Styling tip: odd number groupings look best.
 Style 1 or 3 items together in a little cluster on a console, countertop, nightstand, or coffee table.
 Notice this grouping below includes different heights to add visual interest.